 How does the British pound trade against the New Zealand dollar historically?

 The strong historical ties between the UK and New Zealand have made the pound and Kiwi dollar fairly equal in worth, with the pound slightly stronger.

 The New Zealand dollar was introduced to the forex market in 1967 to replace the New Zealand pound.
 While the pound most closely connects to the Eurozone, the Kiwi dollars more closely connects to Australian and Asian economies.
-Unlike the UK, New Zealand is also a small and relatively dependent economy.
+New Zealand has a small economy and is dependent on trade.

-Since the Brexit referendum — or Britain’s proposed exit from the EU — in June 2016, the British pound has declined against several currencies, including the New Zealand dollar.
+The best time to buy depends on economic and political factors.
+Since the UK’s Brexit referendum — Britain’s proposed exit from the EU — in June 2016, the British pound has declined against several currencies, including the New Zealand dollar.
 From June 2016 to July 2016, the GBP to NZD exchange rate declined from 2.02623 to 1.84068 per pound.
 Since then, it has declined even further to 1.7.

 Though the British pound is historically stronger than the New Zealand dollar, Brexit could lead to a weaker pound as the British economy remains volatile.

-We’ve put together the annual average exchange rate for the British pound against the New Zealand dollar from 2007 to 2016.
+We’ve put together the average exchange rate for the British pound against the New Zealand dollar from the past week.

-What affects the GBP > NZD exchange rates?
+What affects the GBP to NZD exchange rates?